Best bike torque wrenches 2024 – tighten your bike bolts to perfection

 The wrench itself is well finished, with a substantial feel to it, and its 18cm usable length and ergonomically shaped handle give you the leverage you need.
 Although the torque gauge window is quite small, it's easy to read.
 You set the torque by pulling out and rotating the sprung end of the wrench, which is calibrated in 0.2Nm increments, although you can set it halfway between the calibration marks so you can actually set the torque down to 0.1Nm.

 The set comes with a 40mm long extender bar, allowing you to reach awkwardly positioned bolts more easily.
-The range of four hex and two Torx heads is quite limited though, so you may find you need to buy extras, especially for smaller bolts.
+The range of four hex and two Torx bits is quite limited though, so you may find you need to buy extras, especially for smaller bolts.

 Specifications